-Table 10-13 Advanced Advanced Search: filter parameters Search item Description AND AND OR Available when you click the plus sign to add a rule to the search.
-AND: Limits or restricts the scope of the search.
+Table 16 The Advanced Scales Miles parameters Search item Description AND ▼ Available when you click the plus sign to add a rule to the search.
+OR AND: Limits or restricts the scope of the search.
 OR: Opens the search to an additional possibility, expanding the scope of the search.
-BackupTime 🔻 Select a parameter on which to search.
+BackupTime ▼ Select a parameter on which to search.
 BackupTime BiosUUID Cluster DataCenter ESXServer IPAddress InstanceUUID PolicyName You can type the first character of the parameter to select it.
-AnyOf 👻 Select an operator.
-AnyOf Contains EndsWith Equal Greater GreaterEqual Is Set Less V You can type the first character of the operator to select it The available operators depend on the parameter that was selected.
+AnyOf ▼ Select an operator.
+AnyOf Contains EndsWith Equal Greater GreaterEqual Is Set Less You can type the first character of the operator to select it.
+The available operators depend on the parameter that was selected.
 Enter a value for the parameter.
 The search looks for the virtual machines that match the value.
-Choose a date and time. 수 ADD Refine or expand the search (add another rule).
+Choose a date and time. 令 ADD Refine or expand the search (add another rule).